Theory of Little-Parks oscillations by vortices in two-dimensional superconductors

 In this work, we present a systematic study of the LP effect in a conventional 2D superconducting cylinder or ring near the BKT transition (the geometry is schematically illustrated in Fig.~\ref{fig:fig1}(a) and (b)).
 We first construct a vortex--charge duality theory and map the problem onto a 2D neutral Coulomb gas model, in which the magnetic flux is mapped to boundary charges [Fig.~\ref{fig:fig1}(c)].
 The bulk charges tend to screen these boundary charges in order to reduce the effective electric field in the bulk.
 We explicitly perform Monte Carlo simulations to investigate the effects of the boundary charges.
 Near the BKT transition, resistance oscillations are expected to be proportional to the density of free vortices.
 As the magnetic flux modifies the boundary charges with a period of $\Phi_0$, we find that the free-vortex density exhibits periodic oscillations, leading to the LP behavior in practice.
 Importantly, we demonstrate how the half-quantum flux shift can appear in 2D superconducting cylinder/rings over a wide parameter regime through field-modified vortex dynamics near the BKT transition [see illustrations in Fig.~\ref{fig:fig1}(c) and (d)].
 In this mechanism, the boundary charges act as effective pinning sources that reduce the density of free vortices, resulting in resistance peaks at integer flux.
 Our theory therefore establishes a BKT mechanism for half-quantum flux shift in superconducting rings and advances the understanding of the LP effect in 2D superconductors.

 \emph{Duality theory for 2D superconductors near the BKT transition.---} For completeness, we begin by presenting the field theory near the BKT transition in the presence of external gauge fields.
+We start from a ((2+1))D action and map the theory into a 2D classical Coulomb gas, making its generalization to ring or cylindrical geometries more transparent.
 The partition function is given by $Z=\int D[\theta(r,\tau)] \exp[-S]$, and the action $S$ is \cite{nagaosa2013quantum}

 Here $\tau$ is the imaginary time, $\beta=1/(k_B T)$, $\bm{r}=(x,y)$, and $J$ is the phase stiffness.
 The action arises from phase fluctuations of the superconducting order parameter,

 The phase field $\theta(\tilde{x})$, with $\tilde{x}=(\bm{r},\tau)$, can be separated into a smooth part $\theta_0(\tilde{x})$ and a singular vortex contribution $\theta_v(\tilde{x})$ \cite{nagaosa2013quantum},